 Customer Retention: How Valuable Are Your Current Customers?

 We talk a lot about driving more traffic to your website, converting prospects to leads, and leads to customers.
-All of this is great but, do you remember learning in Business 101 that it costs more to acquire a new customer than to keep an existing one?
-If not, here’s your reminder.
+But do you remember learning in Business 101 that it costs more to acquire a new customer than to keep an existing one?
+That’s why it’s so important to always think about customer retention.

 - How valuable your current customers are to future profits